long39ng/correlaidx-challenge-bremen/README.md

 # CorrelAid X Challenge Bremen

 This shiny app visualizes how many people have been commuting between states and districts in Germany.
-Data source: Bundesagentur für Arbeit; access via via the [datenguidepy](https://github.com/CorrelAid/datenguide-python) package.
+Data source: Bundesagentur für Arbeit; access via the [datenguidepy](https://github.com/CorrelAid/datenguide-python) package.

 This is an entry for the CorrelAidX Challenge 2020 by CorrelAidX Bremen.